RetroRealm/playmatch/README.md

 1. Clone the repository
 2. Rename .env.example to .env and fill in the required environment variables
-3. Run `run --package playmatch --bin playmatch` to start the server
+3. Run `cargo run --package playmatch --bin playmatch` to start the server

 ## Deployment